-- Steaming: You may take steam as it is a good option to open up blocked and stuffy nose.
-You may even add few drops of eucalyptus oil in the water for better results.
+- Steaming: You may take steam as it is a good option to open up a blocked and stuffy nose.
+You may even add a few drops of eucalyptus oil to the water for better results.

 - You may have decoction make from holy basil, ginger, lemon, and honey to soothe your throat.

 Although there are no sure shot ways of avoiding the infection, your chances of catching the infection may reduce considerably by adopting the following flu remedies while pregnant:

 - Wash your hands often: Washing your hand regularly reduces the chances of getting this deadly infection.